 Restricted net position, nonexpendable - Nonexpendable net position is subject to externally imposed stipulations, which require them to be maintained permanently by the District.
-There was no restricted net position, nonexpendable as of December 31, 2023 or 2022.
+There was no restricted net position, nonexpendable as of December 31, 2024 and 2023.

-Unrestricted net position - consists of net position not meeting the definition of the preceding categories.
+Unrestricted net position - Consists of net position not meeting the definition of the preceding categories.
 Unrestricted net position often has constraints on resources imposed by management, which can be removed or modified.